-The Washington DC Smart Street Lighting Project is considered the nation’s largest streetlight modernization P3 project to date.
+The Washington DC Street Smart Street Lighting Project is considered the nation’s largest streetlight modernization P3 project to date.
 Designed to enhance public safety, improve energy efficiency, and preserve the historic aesthetic of the nation’s capital, this project transformed over 75,000 streetlights into a state-of-the-art, smart-controlled network.
+The project was implemented via a P3 contract between the Government of the District of Columbia and developer Plenary Infrastructure DC (PIDC) and was overseen by the District Department of Transportation (DDOT).

-‘Everything’ meant strict lumen-per-watt thresholds, 2700K-3000K color temperatures, 80 CRI, and Dark Sky compliance with less than 10% uplight.
+The District Department of Transportation required strict lumen-per-watt thresholds, 2700K-3000K color temperatures, 80 CRI, and meeting Dark Sky compliance with less than 10% uplight.
 And all of this was to be packaged within very specific aesthetic guidelines for each neighborhood, as well as functionality with respect to the controls platform.
 These requirements pushed the lighting partners, including Cyclone Lighting, to develop customized solutions beyond standard commercial offerings.

 Cyclone Orillia luminaires were selected to line the forested Klingle Valley Trail and placed on existing poles.
 The Victorian-inspired post-top fixture features an ultra-efficient LED optical system that meets the DDOT technical specifications.
 And its design is consistent with the historical aesthetic of the trail while complying with the Dark Sky requirements.